sjefvanleeuwen/sprite-sheet-creator/README.md

 1. Clone or download this repository
 2. No build step required - it runs directly in the browser
 3. For local development, use a web server to serve the files

-### Using the Model Viewer
-1. Place your 3D character model in the `/models` folder:
-   - Name it either `character.glb` or `character.fbx`
-   - GLB is preferred for better compatibility
-2. Open `index.html` in your browser
-3. The model will be loaded automatically
-4. Use the dropdown to select different animations
-5. Use camera controls to position the model as desired

 ### Creating Sprite Sheets
 1. Load your model and select the desired animation